covidsafewatch/website/input/senate-submissions/issues-preventing-downloads-and-registration.md

 # People who are roaming with an international SIM cannot register

-COVIDSafe requires an Australia mobile number begining with `+61` to register, meaning foreigners in Australia need a local sim card.
+COVIDSafe requires an Australia mobile number beginning with `+61` to register, meaning foreigners in Australia need a local sim card.
 People who are roaming with an international SIM and are located within Australia cannot register for COVIDSafe.